znuny/manual/source/admin/dynamicfields/multiselect.rst

 Multiselect
 ###########

-Configuring a type of miltiselect, similar to the dropdown, will allow the user to select multiple options from preconfigured set options.
+Configuring a type of multiselect, similar to the dropdown, will allow the user to select multiple options from preconfigured set of options.

 .. figure:: images/dynamicfield_multiselect.png

-    Add a multi select field
+    Add a multiselect field